PlanktoScope/forklift/docs/specs/00-package.md

 - This field is optional.

-- A file export is defined as a source path and a list of one or more target paths.
-A file export will overlap with another file export if and only if both file exports have at least one overlapping target path (for a definition of overlapping paths, refer below to description of the `path` field of the file export object).
+- A file export is defined as a source path and a target path.
+A file export will overlap with another file export if and only if both file exports have overlapping target paths (for a definition of overlapping paths, refer below to description of the `path` field of the file export object).

 - Each file export object describes a file export resource which may or may not be in conflict with other file export resources; this is because multiple file exports are not allowed to have overlapping target paths.